Neighborhood of Focus

 Walnut Hills – Snapshot of Projects

 As one of our neighborhoods of focus, The Port has been working in Walnut Hills since 2013.
-Our work is based on collaborative input from the City of Cincinnati, Walnut Hills Community, and Walnut Hills Redevelopment Foundation.
+Our efforts are based on collaborative input from the City of Cincinnati, Walnut Hills Community Council, and Walnut Hills Redevelopment Foundation.
 From transformative housing development to financing redevelopment of historic landmarks, we’re excited to be a part of the forward momentum in this vibrant neighborhood.

 A – Lincoln Terrace

 The Landbank acquired this condemned, tax-delinquent property, and demolished the structures utilizing NIP funding.

 B – Commercial Property

 This commercial structure was acquired by the Landbank through the forfeited land list.
 Public ownership of this and other structures affords the ability to identify the right end user in alignment with the community plan.

 Holding agreement for 18 properties totaling 1.5 acres.
 The Landbank is in the process of demolishing three structures through NIP.